DragonRidersUnite/book/src/12-ship-it.md

 ## Publish Your Game

-DragonRuby GTK makes it really easy to build your game for the web and the major operating systems and publish it right on Itch.
+DragonRuby GTK makes it really easy to build your game for the web and the major operating systems and publish it right on itch.io.

 Open a new terminal.
 If you're using Visual Studio Code, there's an option to do so right within it.
 Don't be frightened by the terminal, we'll just be running a simple command to build our game for all of our platforms.